-Our accounts receivable consist mainly of requests for payment for services rendered to clients.
+Our accounts receivable consist mainly of requests for payment for services rendered or to be rendered to clients (see NOTE 5).

 Bad debts are recognized using the allowance method based on our evaluation of outstanding accounts.
-At June 30, 2020, we determined an allowance \$18,839 was considered necessary.
-We expect longer than usual aging of receivables due to the time gap between when we bill customers and when we issue the individuals' reports.
+At June 30, 2021, we determined an allowance \$8,357 was considered necessary.
+We expect longer than usual aging of receivables due to the time gap between when we bill customers and when we issue the customer statements.